wp-plugins/video-merchant/readme.txt

 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Sell or showcase your video directly to your listeners with this versatile HTML5 video player.
+Sell or showcase your video directly to your viewers with this versatile HTML5 video player.

 == Description ==